Construction Impacts

 Development-related Work

-Green St – Development starts installation of Green St water main
+- Green St – Developer has started installation of Green St water main.

 Campus Drive Athletic Fields